wuyichen24/coding-interview/docs/complexity/Time_Complexity.md

       - Time complexity: 2<sup>n</sup>
       - Comment: This case cannot be applied to master theorem.

+## Strategies
+- Figure out exactly what the code is doing.
+- Figure out how many times each element has been visited.
+   - Examples
+      - For binary tree, even if the algorithm is complicated, but if each node is visited exactly once, so the time complexity is *O(n)*.

 ## Time complexity of Java built-in functions
 - `Arrays.sort()`: *O(nlogn)*
 - `Collections.sort`: *O(nlogn)*